michaeltelford/govalidator/README.md

 A package of validators and sanitizers for strings, structs and collections.
 Based on [validator.js](https://github.com/chriso/validator.js).

-This is a fork of https://github.com/asaskevich/govalidator to alter the behavior slightly:
+This is a fork of https://github.com/asaskevich/govalidator to alter and extend the behavior:

 - The new `Validate()` func returns all validation errors instead of just the first one found.
-The errors are returned in a map for easy JSON marshalling.
+The errors are returned in a `map` for easy JSON marshalling.
+- Added new validators such as `forbidden` etc.
-- Totally reworked the `README` to make it easier to understand the lib.
+- Totally reworked the `README` to make it easier to use the lib.

 Things the original repo already did well include:

-- Use of `valid` struct tags to define validations.
+- Use of `valid` struct tags to define field validations.
 - Solid range of built in validators and the ability to create custom ones if required.
 - Allows `optional` (tag) validation where validations are only run if the struct field value provided is non zero; essentially validating the value's correctness, not it's presence.
 For zero values, validation doesn't fail; because it's an optional field.
 - Allows `required` (tag) validation where the struct field value provided must be non-zero based e.g. strings cannot be an empty string and integers cannot be zero etc.